 Congestive Heart Failure in Children

 Birth defects are the most common cause for heart failure in babies and children.
 Defects like aortic stenosis, hypoplastic left heart syndrome, coarctation of the aorta, ventricular septal defect, atrioventricular septal defect, and others sometimes lead to heart failure.
 They can cause heart failure because they cause problems with blood flow into, out of or within the heart.

 Diseases of the heart muscle, such as myocarditis or cardiomyopathy, may cause heart failure.
 These diseases can make the heart muscle unable to pump the way it should.

 Heart failure can happen if the heart beats too fast or too slow.

 Heart failure may also happen after open-heart repair of birth defects.
-This may be very a temporary condition (lasting for days) or persist for a prolonged period of time (for months or years, and in some cases permanently).
+This may be a temporary condition (lasting for days) or may persist for a prolonged period (months or years, or, in some cases permanently).

 Congestive Heart Failure at Seattle Children’s

 Our heart team has treated many children with congestive heart failure.
-We have extensive experience with the treatment these patients may require, including medications to lower the workload of the heart and help the heart pump, to a ventricular assist device (or mechanical pump).
+We have extensive experience with the treatment these patients may require, which ranges from medicines to lower the workload of the heart and help the heart pump, to a ventricular assist device (or mechanical pump).

-When you come to Children's, a team of people will take care of your child.
-Along with your child's cardiologist, you are connected with cardiac intensive care doctors, neonatologists, nurses, child life specialists, social workers and others, if their expertise is needed.
+When you come to Seattle Children's, a team of people will take care of your child.
+Along with your child's cardiologist, you are connected with cardiac intensivists, neonatologists, nurses, child life specialists, social workers and others, if their expertise is needed.
 We work together to meet all of your child's health needs and help your family through this experience.